Quantum Cellular Automaton Model for the Generalized Dirac Equation

 \section{Acknowledgements}

-I would like to thank my mentor, David Meyer, for providing me with the problem and guidance on the project.
-I express my gratitude to the University of California, San Diego as well for allowing me to intern as a high school student in the summer of 2013.
+I would like to thank my mentor, David Meyer, for his invaluable guidance.
+I also express my gratitude to the University of California, San Diego, for the opportunity to conduct this research as a high school intern in the summer of 2013.